paxel/tool-shed/README.md

 A: Yes, but if you have 1_000_000 Bunnies, you peak at 1 mio Threads.
 Good bye.

 Q: Well I could use a limited ExecutorService and limit it to 20.
-A: Yes, but then one bunny is hopping simultaneously up and down.
+A: Yes, but then one bunny is hopping concurrently up **and** down.
 Good bye.

 Q: I can not get the value x out of the bunny.
 A: wrong. check that: